I’ve been so quite.

 “Bury yourself,” I heard a whisper say.
 “Bury yourself in the dirt.”

 This is a time of burying yourself so deep within your own soul when you emerge you will know the path written on your own spirit.
-You are your own compass.
-Sometimes we get lost.
-But we are always found within.
+We are our own compasses.
+Sometimes we get lost, but we are always found within.